Blipblap/datasharing/README.md

 3. A code book describing each variable and its values in the tidy data set.
 4. An explicit and exact recipe you used to go from 1 -> 2,3

-Let's look at each part of the data package you will transfer.
+Let's look at each part of the data package you will transfer!

 ### The raw data